A photographer’s guide to shooting Hyrox events

 Each venue has pockets: skylights, weird side corridors, reflective surfaces.
 I like to explore these before the event starts.

 There is quite a bit of branding.
 I found myself drawn to the HYROX logos most.
-Some of the partner branding felt off in certain setups, so I worked to either feature it intentionally or avoid it.
+Some of the partner branding felt off in certain setups, so I worked to avoid it.

 6 Tech + Workflow Considerations